frequency-chain/docs/pages/Basics/CapacityModel.md

 ### Unstaking
 Those who participate in Frequency staking may unstake whenever they wish.
 However, unstaking requires a thaw period during which they may not restake or transfer their thawing tokens.
 The Capacity originally received for those tokens is removed immediately.

+### The Roles of Capacity
+Capacity is used by Users and Providers to do two things on Frequency: 1) manage their accounts and 2) send messages.
+These are the two tasks within Frequency that are most repetitious and thus the most sensitive to volatile transaction fees.
+What’s more, Capacity transactions function independently of global state.
+In most blockchain transactions, the entire global state of the blockchain is brought in for each transaction, because transactions must happen serially and in the correct order.
+Capacity focuses on transactions that are limited in scope.
+When combined with “batching”, Frequency enables a high scale of parallelization.

+Capacity fills three primary roles within the Frequency ecosystem: 1) regulates volume on the chain, 2) manages costs, and 3) aligns incentives.
+Each of these roles pairs with a balance mechanism available on Frequency.